 7 Tips on Cleaning and Maintaining Your Hearing Aids

-Hearing aids can be a substantial investment and need to be properly maintained and kept in order to ensure they perform at their highest capability.
+Hearing aids are a substantial investment and need to be properly maintained.
+Be sure to maintain them to ensure they perform at their highest capability.
 Neglecting to maintain your hearing aids can result in a buildup of earwax, water damage, and even physical damage to the device.
 To prevent costly repairs, or also having to replace your hearing aids, follow these seven preventative care tips.

 2. Water damage can pose a considerable threat to your hearing aid device.
 Preventative steps can be taken to safeguard your device from being exposed to any water, humidity, condensation, or perspiration.
 If you are planning to interact with large bodies of water or going to swim, store your hearing aids in their given cases and keep somewhere cool, dry, and shaded to avoid any unnecessary overheating or condensation.